-Edelweiss is famous for its lance-shaped, wooly foliage and white, star-shaped flowers.
-These little flowers are naturally found in the high altitudes of the Alps and are accustomed to cold temperatures and high winds.
+Edelweiss (Leontopodium alpinum) is famous for its lance-shaped, wooly foliage and white, star-shaped flowers.
+These little flowers are naturally found growing in the high altitudes of the Alps and are accustomed to, rocky soil, cold temperatures, and high winds.
 Edelweiss is a slow-growing plant and will begin flowering in its second year of growth.

 |Botanical Name||Leontopodium alpinum|

 Edelweiss flowers are a breeze to care for.
 Naturally found in harsh environments, these little flowers thrive in areas with cold temperatures and poor soil.
 They make excellent additions to rock gardens.
-They are deer resistant and do not struggle with many pests or diseases.
+They are deer resistant and are not affected by many pests or diseases.

-These wooly flowers do best in full to partial sunshine.
-Ideally, they should be grown underneath taller plants to benefit from a measure of protection from the elements and to receive dappled sunshine.
+These wooly flowers do best in full sunshine.
+To mimic the native conditions in which they grow naturally, they can be grown underneath taller plants to benefit from a measure of protection from the elements and to receive dappled sunshine.

-Well-draining soil is key to keeping edelweiss plants healthy.
-These flowers do best with nearly neutral pH levels, between 6.5 and 7.5.
-When it comes to soil composition, a mix of compost, sand, and peat moss is best for growing edelweiss flowers.
-In addition, these flowers grow well in rocky, limestone soils and make great additions to rock gardens.
+Well-draining soil is key to keeping edelweiss plants healthy, and they do well with typical rock garden soil.
+These plants do best with nearly neutral pH levels, between 6.5 and 7.5.
+When it comes to soil composition, a mix of compost, sand, grit, and peat moss is best for growing edelweiss flowers.
+These flowers also grow well in rocky, limestone soils and make great additions to rock gardens.

 Edelweiss flowers do not require additional water once established.
 These fuzzy plants are naturally found in harsh, arid conditions.
 They cannot tolerate soggy soil and do better with underwatering rather than overwatering.
 During the first year of growth, water when the soil feels dry.